+Valproic acid can cause serious birth defects (physical problems that are present at birth), especially affecting the brain and spinal cord and can also cause lower intelligence in babies exposed to valproic acid before birth.
 Tell your doctor if you are pregnant or plan to become pregnant.
-Women who are pregnant or could become pregnant should not take valproic acid to prevent migraine headaches.
-Pregnant women should only take valproic acid to treat seizures or bipolar disorder (manic-depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods) if other medications have not not control their symptoms.
+Women who are pregnant must not take valproic acid to prevent migraine headaches.
+Women who are pregnant should only take valproic acid to treat seizures or bipolar disorder (manic-depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods) if other medications have not successfully controlled their symptoms or cannot be used.
+Talk to your doctor about the risks of using valproic acid during pregnancy.
 If you can become pregnant, you should use effective birth control while taking valproic acid.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while taking valproic acid, call your doctor immediately.
-Vaproic acid can harm the fetus.
+Valproic acid can harm the fetus.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your response to valproic acid.